SirJoeth3rd/Tree/README.md

 # boolean canMoveNext(),canMovePrevious(),canMoveUp(),canMoveDown()
 returns boolean set to True if next,previous,parent,first branch node exists respectively False otherwise

-ps : this hasn't been tested there I only planned on using this and have not used it yet however this might change in the near future but it might not depending on whether I use it or not
+ps : this hasn't been tested I only planned on using this and have not used it yet however this might change in the near future but it might not depending on whether I use it or not